RESOURCES

 • After the meeting is concluded, stay on the line to catch up with others, offer service by answering questions for newcomers, or to talk about sponsorship

-• Start a 4th step, 10th step call in group and talk about how we work them
+• Start a 4th step, 10th step call in/text in group and talk about how we work them

 We all miss our personal connections when housebound and need to find other ways to fulfill this vital part of our program.
 Share your ideas with us at committee_12within@gpioa.org.
 What helps you?

 Also, whether you are dealing with your own declining health or are caring for a loved one, the 12th Step Within Committee of GPI offers help to support members and keep them connected to OA during these difficult times.
-Contact Linda A at 12within@gpioa.org for more information about volunteering or to ask for help.
+Contact 12within@gpioa.org for more information about volunteering or to ask for help.

 In addition to the many virtual meetings available, the following websites with speakers and podcasts may be of assistance: